BradleyCodeU/bradleycodeu.github.io/_aicc/u01numbersAndStrings/introToSound/instructions.md

 Declare 3 variables that will store your sounds.

-Add a preload() function and within preload you will use loadSound(). [https://p5js.org/reference/p5/loadSound/](https://p5js.org/reference/p5/loadSound/)
+Use the async keyword with the setup function [https://beta.p5js.org/reference/p5/async_await/](https://beta.p5js.org/reference/p5/async_await/)

+Inside of setup, use the keyword await when you call the loadSound() function [https://p5js.org/reference/p5/loadSound/](https://p5js.org/reference/p5/loadSound/)

 Use the p5js keyPressed() function to play a sound when a keyboard key is pressed. [https://p5js.org/reference/p5/keyPressed/](https://p5js.org/reference/p5/keyPressed/)